SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 ### Thread Pool Info Page

-This page contains statistics regarding the multithreaded timer, which this driver uses to poll the amplifiers as efficiently as possible.
+This page contains statistics regarding the multithreaded timer, which this connector uses to poll the amplifiers as efficiently as possible.

 - **Thread Pool Usage:** Indicates how many threads are in use.
 - **Thread Pool Waiting:** Indicates how many threads are waiting because all the threads of the thread pool are in use.